What is it?

 Assessment throughout the course will be continual and is made upon depth of understanding, and above all the ability to demonstrate practical clinical hypnotherapy/NLP techniques.
 Student learning, support and supervision are integral throughout the training.
 So continual support will be given to ensure you successfully achieve your certification.

-The Hypnotherapy Certification Training covers (Part of The NLP Practitioner Training):
+The Hypnotherapy Certification Training covers (Included within The NLP Practitioner Training):

 - History of Hypnosis